Getting Started

 title: My Docs

-Also create tsconfig.json with the following content:
+At the same time, create a new tsconfig.json with the following content:

 {